 Circumference of a Circle Formula Overview

-Formula | Variables & Meaning | When it is Used |
+| Formula | Variables & Meaning | When It Is Used |

-C = 2 × π × r | r = radius, π = constant (3.141) | To find the boundary length of a circle |
+| C = 2 × π × r | r = radius, π = 3.141 | To find the boundary length of a circle when radius is known |

-C = π × d | d = diameter of the circle | Used when diameter is given instead of radius |
+| C = π × d | d = diameter | Used when diameter is given instead of radius |

-Step 1: circumference of a circle = 2 × π × r
+Step 1: C = 2 × π × r

-Step 2: Circumference = 2 × 3.141 × 7
+Step 2: C = 2 × 3.141 × 7

 Step 3: C = 43.98 cm

-Step 1: Formula = π × d
+Step 1: C = π × d

 Step 2: C = 3.141 × 14